Greece Moments Greece Moments

 In 1537, the Ottomans under the general Barbarossa conquered the Dodecanese Islands, including Astypalea.
 The castle was badly damaged in the attacks, but continued to be used.
 From the 18th century onwards, a ring of houses formed around the Kastro, which unfortunately increasingly fell into disrepair.

-In recent years, the fortress has been restored and the walls have been statically repaired.
-In the evening, the castle is even atmospherically illuminated and is the eye-catcher of Chora.
-You will achieve the Kastro from Plateia Chora by always following the signs (Kastro or Castle).
+In recent years, the fortress has been restored and the walls have been structurally repaired.
+In the evening, the castle is atmospherically illuminated and is the eye-catcher of Chora.
+You can reach the Kastro from Plateia Chora by following the signs (Kastro or Castle).

 Astypalea Griechische Inseln Geheimtipp